-In collaboration with allied health professionals, we are preparing a range of information to support you through this uncertain time.
+In collaboration with allied health professionals, we are preparing a range of information to support you.
 This information sheet has been written in partnership with dietitians and provides practical advice to help you to make food and drink choices that work best for you.
 If you need more information please call our 24 hour Freephone Dementia Helpline on 0808 808 3000 and we will do our very best to help you.